mattmeist/specster/README.md

 Flexible, multicore specification curve analysis for linear regression, logistic regression, fixed-effect regression, and linear mixed-effects regression.

 ### Note:
-This is *very* much a work in progress.
+This is a work in progress.
 Please let me know of any errors you find.

-I will update more in the coming weeks!
+## To install:
+Run the following in your R console: devtools::install_github("mattmeist/specster")

 # Scripts
 ## specster.R